Harley 45 Engine Assembly

 If no binding is felt, cam end clearance can now be checked.
 With the cam cover on and tightened down, but with tappets not yet installed, slide a feeler gauge down into the open tappet-block hole.

-I like to check cam end play without shims first, write down the measurements, then add shims as needed.
+I prefer to check cam end play without shims first, write down the measurements, then add shims as needed.
 Acceptable cam end play is .001" to .005".

 Most Harley 45 engines left the factory with one steel shim washer behind each cam, but some cams may require none, while others may require two.
 Hopefully you took notice of this during the disassembly process.
 The shims are installed behind the cams.

-When you're ready to button up the gear case, lay the engine on it's left side, and pour about a 1/4 pint of engine oil all over the cams for lubrication.
-Install the cam cover with a new gasket using a non-hardening sealant.
+When you're ready to button up the gear case, lay the engine on it's left side, take off the cover once more, and pour about a 1/4 pint of engine oil all over the cams for lubrication.
+Install the cam cover with gasket using a non-hardening sealant.
 Install and tighten all cam cover bolts.

 Tip: If the motor won't be started for awhile, liberally coat the cams with an assembly lube.